1701-09-01 – Battle of Chiari

 The Franco-Spanish camp extended from Castrezzato to Bargnana.

 The Imperialist left wing had been redeployed facing east, perpendicular to the Bajona Canal and bending westwards where it reached the Trenzano, thus forming a potence facing south.
-The left flank of this entrenchment was anchored on Chiari a walled town and extended up to the Seriola Vecchia where another potence faced northwards.
+The left flank of this entrenchment was anchored on Chiari, which had a medieval wall but no modern fortifications, and extended up to the Seriola Vecchia, where another potence faced northwards.
 The right wing had remained in its positions behind the Trenzano Canal, facing south.

 On his left wing, Eugène had extended the canal running in front of his positions up to the Trenzano Canal and had erected a two meters high earthen breastwork behind the canal thus forming a long entrenchment protected by a ditch.
 A few farmhouses, mills and a church laying east of the left wing had also been fortified and occupied by infantry.
 There were 30 guns placed along the entrenchments of this wing.

 Similarly, farmhouses and mills laying to the north and south of Chiari, as well as the church of San Fermo located to the south-east, had also been fortified.